Getting Started

 The Grind: Immersion & Mining#

 This is often the most challenging, yet ultimately rewarding and time-consuming, part of language learning: immersion.
-Once a foundational vocabulary (recommended 500 words or more) is established, active engagement with Korean content and self-challenge can begin.
+Once a foundational vocabulary (recommended 500 words or more [Depends on content you want to engage with.]) is established, active engagement with Korean content and self-challenge can begin.
 Fortunately, several tools and workflows can make this process much easier and more bearable.

 Yomitan: Popup Dictionary & Anki Integration#